ericps1/crts/README.md

 automatically be converted to either Octave/Matlab or Python scripts after the scenario has finished and placed in the logs/Octave or logs/Python directories respectively.
-This again assumes that the appropriate options were set in the scenario configuration file).
+This again assumes that the appropriate options were set in the scenario configuration file.
 These scripts provide the user with an easy way to analyze the results of the experiment.
 There are some basic Octave/Matlab scripts provided to plot the contents of the logs as a function of time.